 The crash reports under-represent the number of collisions.
 Deer carcass removal records indicated there were more than eight times more collisions than police reports.1

 Multiple factors determine the number of deer-vehicle crashes in different Virginia jurisdictions, including the size of the county/city, the density of the deer population in each jurisdiction, and especially the number of drivers on the road.
 Eight of the top ten deer-vehicle crashes occur in suburban areas of Northern Virginia, Richmond, and Hampton Roads.

-Deer-car collisions are especially common in suburban counties, which have a combination of many deer and many drivers commuting to work at dawn and dusk.
-Fairfax County alone has 4,000-5,000 deer-vehicle collisions annually, with 55% occurring in the last 25% of the year.
-Statewide, 50%-66% of vehicle-deer collisions occur during the October-December rut season, when deer have other things on their mind besides avoiding traffic.1
+Suburban counties have a combination of many deer and many drivers commuting to work at dawn and dusk, during the times when deer are most active.
+Fairfax County alone has 4,000-5,000 deer-vehicle collisions annually, with 55% occurring in October-December.
+Statewide, 50%-66% of vehicle-deer collisions occur during that rut season, when deer have other things on their mind besides avoiding traffic.

 deer-related accidents in Prince William County occur in developed suburbs and even on I-95, not in just the rural areas